shamiroxs/lector/README.md

 - ebook should be in `.txt` format
 - ebook should have `Index` (with all chapters)
 - each chapter should be represented as `CHAPTER` and chapter numbers in `roman letters`.
+- ebook should not have special characters other than , " ' .

 ---